 In 1974, the National League of Women Voters welcomed men to full membership and Fred Strobel became the first man to join League in Anoka County.

-From the beginning, LWV ABC and its predecessors have been involved in registering voters, informing voters through candidate forums, publishing candidate questionnaires and providing information about the election process.
+From the beginning, LWV ABC and its predecessors have been involved in registering voters, informing voters through candidate forums, studying local issues, publishing candidate questionnaires and providing information about the election process.